Doraemon: Anime

 Doraemon remained fairly exclusive in manga form until 1979 when an animation studio, Shin-Ei Animation (now owned by TV Asahi) produced an animated second attempt of Doraemon.
 The series debuted on TV Asahi on April 2, 1979.
 Ryo Motohira served as chief director from 1981, and Tsutomu Shibayama from 1984.
 Eiichi Nakamura served as director of character design, while Shunsuke Kikuchi served as composer.
 Nobuyo Ōyama voiced Doraemon in the series; because of this, in Asia, this version is sometimes referred to as the Ōyama Edition.
 In total, 1,787 episodes were produced and released in VHS and DVD by Toho.
 On April 15, 2005, a major renewal premiered; it includes the replacement of voice actors and staff, and updated character designs.
 The third series is sometimes referred to in Asia as the Mizuta Edition, as a tribute for the voice actress for Doraemon, Wasabi Mizuta.
 It was released in DVD on February 10, 2006, under the title New TV-ban Doraemon with a Shogakukan Video banner.

 In May 2014, TV Asahi Corporation announced an agreement with The Walt Disney Company to bring the 2005 series to the Disney XD television channel and Disney Channel in the United States beginning in the summer of that year.
 Besides using the name changes that were used in AltJapan's English adaptation of the original manga, other changes and edits had also been made to make the show more accessible to an American audience, such as Japanese text being replaced with English text on certain objects like signs and graded papers, items such as yen notes being replaced by US dollar bills, and the setting being changed from Japan to the United States.
 Initial response to the edited dub was positive.
 The Disney adaptation began broadcast in Japan on Disney Channel on February 1, 2016.
 The broadcast offered the choice of the English dub or a newly recorded Japanese track by the Japanese cast of the 2005 series.

 The anime has been aired in over sixty countries worldwide.
 It premiered in Thailand in 1982, the Philippines in 1999, India in 2005, and Vietnam in 2010.
 Other Asian countries and regions that broadcast the series include China, Hong Kong, Singapore, Taiwan, Malaysia, Indonesia, and South Korea.
-The series is licensed in EMEA regions by LUK International; it premiered in Spain in 1993 and France in 2003.
+The series is licensed in EMEA regions by LUK Internacional; it premiered in Spain in 1993 and France in 2003.
 It has also been distributed in South American countries, including Brazil, Colombia, and Chile.
 In 2017, POPS Worldwide, a Vietnamese multimedia company, collaborated with TV Asahi to release the anime series on YouTube and other digital platforms.

+In June 2026, TV Asahi announced that they had partnered with British distributor Cake Entertainment to secure exclusive distribution rights to the anime catalogue globally outside Asia, as well as to produce new English dubs of the series.
+The deal excludes EMEA rights in Italy, Spain, Portugal, and Turkey, which their respective partners retain.